-Doctor Doom is perfectly willing to save the Fantastic Four from certain death at the hands of anyone else, just so that he can kill them himself later.
-However, he only cares about this if Reed Richards is with them — if only the other three are in danger, he couldn't care less.
+- Doctor Doom is perfectly willing to save the Fantastic Four from certain death at the hands of anyone else, just so that he can kill them himself later.
+However, he only gets involved if Reed Richards is with them if only the other three are in danger, he couldn't care less.

 Black Manta: The Syndicate killed Aquaman.
 They took the only thing I wanted from me.
 So I'm going to take everything from them.

 - In one run of The Punisher, Frank is seemingly executed in an electric chair, only to have his death faked by a mafia family who have their own plans for him.
 Frank's arch nemesis Jigsaw dresses up like him and goes around killing anyone who had anything to do with the sentence.
 When he finds out that Frank's alive, he's initially overjoyed.
 Then he realizes that he killed all those people for no reason, and rages at Frank for making a fool out of him.